mnyrop/marii.info/_posts/2017-09-09-headless-test-dynamic-search.md

 <img src="http://www.elotrocine.cl/wp-content/uploads/2015/06/poltergeist1982b.jpg" style="box-shadow: 2px 2px 4pc #23352a;width:100%;margin-top:40px;margin-bottom:10px;"/>
-<sup>Another amazing and gratuitous till, this time from the first ***Poltergeist*** (1982), director: Tobe Hooper.</sup>
+<sup>Another amazing and gratuitous still, this time from the first ***Poltergeist*** (1982), director: Tobe Hooper.</sup>

-### part 2 – setup for search test
+### part 2 – set up for your search spec

-__Note:__ This example test assumes that you have search enabled on your Jekyll site, presumably with [Lunr](http://lunrjs.com) client-side search.
-I won't get into indexing your site with Lunr here (that will have to wait for another post), but if you have a working search bar with `id="search"`, and it dynamically generates results with `class=results`, the test will work for you.
-For sample jQuery for dynamically showing results, checkout [this gist](https://gist.github.com/mnyrop/a0a8834e29a3d3ed403242660719f87b).
+__{ Note:__ This example test assumes that you have search enabled on your Jekyll site, presumably with [Lunr](http://lunrjs.com) client-side search.
+I won't get into indexing your site with Lunr here (that will have to wait for another post), but if you have a working search bar with `id="search"`, and it dynamically generates html results with `class="results"`, this spec should work for you.
+For sample jQuery for dynamically showing search results, check out [this gist](https://gist.github.com/mnyrop/a0a8834e29a3d3ed403242660719f87b). __}__

-**_config.yml**:
+#### _config.yml:<span style="display:none">_</span>

-For the search test specifically, you'll need to tell your `_config.yml` which pages have (unique) search bars/indexes and which terms you want to test on each of those pages.
+For our search spec specifically, you'll need to tell your `_config.yml` which pages have (unique) search bars/indexes and which terms you want to test on each of those pages.

 In my example site, I have a full site search on `search .html` (which should yield results for `headless`, and `rack-jekyll`), and a tag-specific search on `tags.html` (which should yield results for `travis` and `poltergeist`).

-You can specify as many pages and terms as you want, as long as you use the following structure, with `search_tests`, a name, a `page`, and an array of `terms`:
+You can specify as many pages and terms as you want, as long as you use the following structure with `search_tests`, a name, a `page`, and an array of `terms`:

 ```
 # rspec test settings